mongodb/specifications/source/bson-binary-vector/bson-binary-vector.md

 As not all data types have a bit length equal to a multiple of 8, and hence do not fit squarely into a certain number of bytes, a second piece of metadata, the "padding" is included.
 This instructs the driver of the number of bits in the final byte that are to be ignored.
-It is the least-significant bits that are ignored.
+The least-significant bits are ignored.

 ### Binary structure